Voluntary Sector Knowledge Mobilization Support Grant 2022-2023

 - Sponsor Description

-The CIHR Institute of Aging Voluntary Sector Outreach Award is a knowledge translation award that recognizes and supports up to two exceptional groups working in non-profit and voluntary sector in their knowledge translation efforts in the area of aging.
+The CIHR Institute of Aging Voluntary Sector Knowledge Mobilization Support Grant is a knowledge mobilization award that recognizes and supports exceptional groups working in non-profit and voluntary sector in their knowledge mobilization efforts in the area of aging.

 The CIHR Institute of Aging is dedicated to fostering excellence and innovation in the area of aging research, and to catalyzing the application of research findings to policies, practices and programs that provide real-world benefit.
 The Institute aims to position Canada as a global leader in ensuring that initiatives designed to improve the health of older adults take advantage of timely research evidence.

 This funding opportunity will support projects relevant to the following research areas: